Health & Fitness

 - Not have experienced a recent cardiac event

 - Not have atrial fibrillation or other arrhythmias

 - An evidence-based program that may lower blood pressure

 - Personalized support from a trained Healthy Heart Ambassador

 How The Program Works

-Participants will work with trained YMCA Healthy Heart Ambassadors for the duration of the four month program.
+Participants will work with trained YMCA Healthy Heart Ambassadors for four months.
 During this time, participants will be encouraged to self-measure their blood pressure at least two times per month, attend two personalized consultations per month, and attend monthly nutrition education seminars.
-Participants will record their blood pressure readings using an easy-to-use, self-selected tracking tool.
+Participants will log their blood pressure readings.
 The Y will provide options for participants who need a home blood pressure monitor.